monora/tom/docs/domainmodel.rst

 this day.
 If `EMM` is a handover, the lead RU must ask the applicant RU of the following section to create fitting route section with section station of departure `EMM`.

+section_id can be considered as a technical id to identify the section easily among the sections of a train.
+The quatruble (=section_key()) is a functional key, which ensures the consistency of the model (Rule SEC-UFK).
+There must be a 1:1 correspondence between section_key() and section_id.

 Versioning
 ~~~~~~~~~~